|

 stream.
 Remember you can't drive on bush roads in the

-reserve without a native guide.
+Garden River Reserve without a native guide.
 There is a fairly accessible public section

-of river off of Ranger Lake Road Rt 556 it is well above the reserve
+of river off of Ranger Lake Road - Rt 556 it is well above the reserve

 problem is the fish are usually in poor shape by the time they

-make it up there.
-Plus I find that the majority of fish stop
+Most years I find that the majority of fish stop

-waking up there.
+walking up there.
 The falls stops

 the fish from traveling any further upstream.
 The Coho